Notice and Severance | Co-Authors: Bram Lecker & Simon Pelsmakher, Student-at-Law

 Your employer has just fired you.
 This is going to impact you financially and without doubt, you are in for a stressful period ahead.
 If they offered you Notice and Severance, it is time to take a very close look at the details.
 These payments represent a financial bridge until you find another job.
-In order to make sure you do not leave money behind, you need to understand your legal entitlements.
+In order to make sure understand your legal entitlements and do not leave money behind.

 For-Cause or Not-For-Cause Terminations.